BlockchainCommons/GordianWallet-iOS/README.md

 After the device fully signs the `psbt` we `finalize` it locally using LibWally which converts it from `psbt` format to a raw transaction.

-Your node will then decode the signed raw transaction and parse each input, output and calculate the actual mining fee to be paid by totaling the inputs amount and outputs amount and subtracting them from each other, remember mining fees are implicit not explicit.
+Your node will then decode the signed raw transaction, parse each input, output and calculate the mining fee to be paid by totaling the inputs and outputs, subtracting the total from each other.

 This list of inputs/outputs and the mining fee is then displayed to the user for confirmation before being broadcast. *FN2* allows you to tap each input and output, doing this runs the `bitcoin-cli getaddressinfo` command and fetches whatever info the node's wallet knows about the respective address.
 In this way users can verify without a doubt that the input belongs to them, the change output belongs to them and that the recipient does or doesn't belong to them.